 Appendix A of the Syllabus (page 13) provides useful advice for candidates taking the Unit 1 exam.
 Further helpful information and guidance is also offered here.

-Future dates for Unit 1 written paper:
+Future dates for the Unit 1 written paper include:

 Organisation of the examination

 Branches may apply (use form X1-05) to hold the examination locally on one of the above dates; there is no minimum number of candidates.
 Two invigilators are required to supervise the examination.

 Candidates who do not have a Branch nearby may sit the examination as a sole candidate, in which case at least one of the two invigilators must be a person of official standing in the local community (see: Guidelines for Organisers and Invigilators X1-13; paragraph one of this sets out the restrictions on who can act as an invigilator).

 Detailed guidance on setting up and conducting the Unit 1 exam are given in the procedures document along with how to submit the completed Answer Script(s) (see: Submission of Answer Scripts X1-14) which must been completed after the examination has taken place.
 For candidates whose first language is not English, arrangements may be made to have the question-paper and answer-script translated (see: Guidelines for Translation X1-09): a request for translation must be submitted at least nine weeks before the date of the examination.